imeckler/mote/README.md

 the hole.
 (In the future, this window will also display non-local values which are likely to be useful based on the hole type).

-We now decide to pattern match on `xs`, and so we type `Casex xs`, which expands a variable bound in a pattern
+We now decide to pattern match on `xs`, and so we type `:Casex xs`, which expands a variable bound in a pattern
 ![](/images/readme/4.png)
 and we jump to the next hole after filling it with `_ : _`.